QueenieCplusplus/SQL_Session/README.md

         print usr_obj_list[0].id
         session.close() // 此時可斷開連接池

+ # Connection Pool & Session Pool

+ * Connection Pool

+ * Session Pool

+   * Create, maintain, and manage a pool of stateless sessions transparently.

+   * Provide an interface for the application to create a pool and specify the minimum, increment, and maximum number of sessions in the pool.

+   * Provide an interface for the user to obtain and release a default or tagged session to the pool.
+A tagged session is one with certain client-defined properties.

+   * Allow the application to dynamically change the number of minimum and maximum number of sessions.

+   * Provide a mechanism to always maintain an optimum number of open sessions, by closing sessions that have been idle for a very long time, and creating sessions when required.

+   * Allow for session pooling with authentication.

  # Multi-Threads & Task 多線程和共用資源

 Session pooling means that the application creates and maintains a group of stateless sessions to the database.